sur950/any_link_preview/README.md

 - Highly customizable
 - Placeholder which can be used while the state is in loading.
 - Error widget which can be used when unidentified error are detected
-- For identified erros, one can customize by passing custom title, description & image.
+- For identified errors, one can customize by passing custom title, description & image.
 - Opt-in/Opt-out for media (images, icons etc) to be displayed in UI or not
 - multiple directions are supported (Horizontal, Vertical)
 - Cache the meta data of an url for faster load